-The Port Chester-Rye Union Free School District is proposing a $79.95 million capital project that will go before voters on March 28, 2017.
+The Port Chester-Rye Union Free School District voter approved a $79.95 million capital project on March 28, 2017.
 This initiative, developed with the guidance of a community-driven Bond Advisory Committee, will address critical building needs.
 It’s a forward-thinking plan that will create improved learning spaces to best serve our growing student body.
 Community members, including those with civic organizations, arts groups, athletic teams and more, will also be welcome to utilize these spaces.

 21st Century Learning Spaces